 Fortunately, the CEO of Forefront Capital has a fix of information for those left feeling intellectually starved by the news cycle.
 Brad Reifler has analyzed policy proposal points from both candidates, ranging from capital gains to small business tax.
 Reifler’s involvement in companies includes the likes of Refco, Sino Mercury, and Pali Capital.

 Starting with the stock market, the average American could be affected by Clinton’s plan of reshaping the capital gains tax to involve the duration an investment is held; although Clinton generally plans on incorporating higher taxes for millionaires, redistributing wealth through welfare and college tuition programs.

 On the other hand, Trump proposes a general simplification of the tax system, getting rid of various deductions and streamlining current brackets into broader classifications.
-Trump’s plan is essentially a variation on trickle-down, cutting some existing taxes for high earners to provide motivation for stimulation.

 According to Crunchbase, Brad Reifler is currently (although not exclusively) an auditor at Sino Mercury Acquisition Corp.
 This position combined with a storied history of direct involvement in America’s economic landscape is sure to enhance any layman’s understanding of the current climate.
 Situational awareness is a critical aspect of Brad’s work.
 Why not benefit from this wisdom?

 Brad Reifler points out that the most significant alteration to the existing system comes with Estate Tax.
 For the economically-ignorant, the Estate Tax is what is commonly referred to as the “death-tax”.
 Trump proposes a complete repeal of this tax, theoretically providing incentive for high-value individual American residency.